 The ECC uses the services of outside compensation consultants in order to ensure that the Company's total compensation programs for senior executives are competitive with packages offered by certain peer companies for similar positions.
 The companies selected for these purposes are predominantly retail companies, including major competitors of the Company as to which compensation information is available.
 While some of these peer companies are included in the Dow Jones Apparel Retailers Index appearing in the Performance Graph on page 13, these peer companies are not all the same as the companies comprising that index.
 The level of base salary and target short term incentive goals in the Company's Management Incentive Plan approximate the median level of such compensation afforded by the peer companies.
 Outside compensation consultants assist the Committee with establishing a competitive long term compensation strategy by reviewing peer company total compensation mix between annual programs and various long term compensation vehicles.
-Company awards made under the fiscal 1995 Management Incentive Plan and fiscal 1995-1997 Long Range Performance Incentive Plan are totally tied to Company income goal performance thus linking incentive rewards to Company short and long term performance goals.
+Company awards made under the fiscal 1996 Management Incentive Plan and fiscal 1996-1998 Long Range Performance Incentive Plan for Executive Officers are totally tied to Company income goal performance thus linking incentive rewards to Company short and long term performance goals.

 The ECC has implemented its philosophy of compensation by approving base salaries which are competitive with other retailers; providing short term incentives tied to defined financial measures that such executives can influence; and providing longer term incentives to encourage strategic planning and execution; all of which will have a significant benefit to the Company and its shareholders.

-Sumner Feldberg, Chairman of the Board of Directors, does not participate in the Company's incentive programs.
+The ECC retains the discretion to make additional, separate awards in recognition of outstanding performance.
+In April 1996 special cash awards were granted to Messrs.
+Cammarata, Campbell and Lesser in the amounts of \$500,000, \$175,000 and \$225,000, respectively, in recognition of their efforts in the restructuring of the Company through the sale of the Hit or Miss division and the acquisition of Marshalls, both of which occurred during fiscal 1996.

-The remainder of this report discusses compensation policies and related matters primarily with respect to the Company's last fiscal year (fiscal 1995).
+The remainder of this report discusses compensation policies and related matters primarily with respect to the Company's last fiscal year (fiscal 1996).